Quansight/qhub-jupyterhub-theme/README.md

-# Custom JupyterHub Templates for Jade/Pangeo
+# Custom JupyterHub Templates for QHub

 This repo contains html jinja2 templates for customising the appearance of JupyterHub.
 Each HTML file here will override the files in `https://github.com/jupyterhub/jupyterhub/tree/master/share/jupyter/hub/templates`.